 The University of Versailles Saint-Quentin (UVSQ) invites you to participate in the summer school France Excellence “Global Climate change, Arctic sustainability and Environment”

 The University of Versailles Saint-Quentin (UVSQ) invites you to participate in the summer school France Excellence “Global Climate change, Arctic sustainability and Environment”.
 The summer school will offer courses based on the forefront of interdisciplinary environmental and climate research in relation to the Arctic, the ‘hothouse’ of global warming.
 The courses are a sample of the Master in interdisciplinary Arctic and climate studies labelled Université Paris-Saclay.
 They are focused on three key subjects: climate, environment and Arctic humanities, and taught by a team of internationally-recognized professors and researchers.
-Building on a previous experience, the summer school will be held at the Paris-Saclay campus, near Paris, and at the Haute-Provence Observatory.
+Building on previous experience, the summer school will be held at the Saint-Quentin-en-Yvelines campus, near Paris, and at the Haute-Provence Observatory.
 You will have the unique opportunity to discover the world of French research through an insight in several outstanding laboratories and research infrastructures, through courses including a supervised individual project experiencing the latest research methodologies.

 1 - FACILITIES

 ARRIVAL IN FRANCE